cloudify-cosmo/docs.getcloudify.org/content/installation/uninstall-cloudify-cli.md

 ---

- In the event that you need to uninstall Cloudify, use the following procedures.
+ In the event that you need to uninstall Cloudify, use the following procedures to delete Cloudify Manager from a VM and then uninstall the CLI.

-## Removing Cloudify Manager from the Virtual Machine
+## Deleting Cloudify Manager from a Virtual Machine

  You remove an instance of Cloudify Manager from a VM using the [`teardown` command]({{< relref "cli/teardown.md" >}}) in the CLI.
 This process removes Cloudify Manager without deleting the VM.